-Allergy shots, or immunotherapy, are often recommended to anyone 7 years and older who has severe allergy symptoms or who also has asthma.
+Allergy shots or immunotherapy are often recommended to anyone 7 years and older who has severe allergy symptoms or who also has asthma.
 Immunotherapy helps your immune system get used to allergens through regular injections of small doses of an allergen over a long period of time.

 Nasal irrigation or nasal lavage can help reduce symptoms of allergic rhinitis.
-One study found that doing nasal irrigation three times a day reduced allergy symptoms after about 3 - 6 weeks.
+One study found that doing nasal irrigation three times a day reduced allergy symptoms after about 3 to 6 weeks.
 To do nasal irrigation, you can use a neti pot, bulb syringe, or squeeze bottle to flush out nasal passages with salt water.

 Nutrition and Dietary Supplements

 Some people with allergic rhinitis also have food allergies.
-If you have any food allergies, eliminate those items from your diet.
+If you have any food allergies, eliminate those food items from your diet.